 Seasonal

-Park Avenue are currently recruiting a Housing Officer for a Housing Association based in East Sussex.
-Reporting to the Head of Housing you will be responsible for providing a comprehensive housing management service to tenants on your patch, ensuring a professional and high quality service at all times.
+Park Avenue a currently recruiting an interim Neighbourhood Officer to work with one of the largest Housing Associations in London and the South East.
+Reporting to the Area Manager you will be responsible for managing a patch across East Anglia, providing a comprehensive housing management service to tenants on your patch, ensuring a professional and high quality service at all times.
 Duties will include; Provide a first class housing and tenancy management service to tenants across your patch, resolving queries in an efficient and professional manner.
 Visiting tenants to ensure that they are adhering to the tenancy agreement.
-Managing ASB and nuisance queries.
+Managing low level ASB and nuisance queries, passing full cases to specialist ASB Officers.
 Working with the Rent Income department to ensure that any discrepancies in payment are dealt with.
 Managing voids process, including advertising of voids, assessing new applicants and arranging voids works.
 Liaise with repairs department to ensure all repairs are completed.
-This is a fantastic opportunity for a housing officer who is seeking a new challenge on the South Coast.
-The working pattern is agile with the option to work from two local offices should you desire.
-A car driver is essential as you will need to travel to properties in the Brighton and surrounding areas.
+This is a fantastic opportunity for a housing officer who is seeking a new challenge.
+The working pattern is hybrid.
+A car driver is essential as you will be required to travel across the East Anglia patch.
+Office attendance of one day in Stratford (East London), the rest of week is agile.
 For further information please submit your CV in the strictest of confidence.

 Full time